 The approval process for proposals consists of the steps below.

 - Proposals should be considered and approved by the originating academic department(s).
 Approval by the departments at this stage, including any formal vote, should be noted as specified in the course proposal.

 - Proposals require the approval of the dean(s) of the college responsible for the administration of the new course.
 Individual colleges may elect to require that courses first be reviewed or formally considered by college faculty, a college undergraduate or graduate committee, or some other college-level body.
 Approval at this stage, including any formal vote, should be noted as specified in the course proposal.

 - The dean(s) should send approved proposals to the Vice Provost and to the chair of the University Senate Committee on Academic Programs.
-The vice provost will review for compliance with Georgia Board of Regents (BOR) policies and will ask the Associate Provost for Institutional Effectiveness to do the same for Southern Association of Colleges and Schools (SACS) requirements.
+The vice provost will review for compliance with Georgia Board of Regents (BOR) policies and will ask the Associate Provost for Institutional Effectiveness to do the same for Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requirements.
 Depending on the nature of the proposed course, the vice provost may ask others to review the proposal as well.

 - If the proposal is found to be in good order, the Vice Provost will notify the chair of CAP that it is ready for committee consideration.
 If problems are found with the proposal, the Vice Provost will contact the college dean(s) to resolve the issues before initiating University Senate deliberations.